farsightsec/nmsg/README.md

 Support for `libzmq` can be disabled by passing the `--without-libzmq` parameter to the `configure` script.

-Support for `yajl` can be disabled by passing the `--without-yajl` parameter to the `configure` script.
+Support for `json-c` can be disabled by passing the `--without-json-c` parameter to the `configure` script.

 The documentation for the `libnmsg` API is located in the `doc/doxygen/html`